athalau/DEDWatchdog/README.md

 ### DEDHub normal operational status
 This is the Simgears DEDHub Application UI.
 Bottom right reads the Simulator it connected to (Falcon BMS in the example) and bottom left reads that it's connected to the serial port of the DED device

 ![OK.png](https://i.imgur.com/KoPjnu2.png)

 ### DEDHub error status
-As soon as the exception is thrown, the DED Hub states that it's unable to find a suitable COM port / device like shown blow
+As soon as the exception is thrown, the DED Hub states that it's unable to find a suitable COM port / device like shown below

 ![NOK.png](https://i.imgur.com/1MSpWra.png)

-Hitting the *Rescan* button does not help as long as you dont replug the USB device.
+Hitting the `Rescan` button does not help as long as you dont replug the USB device.
 This may be achived by physically replugging the cable or through software that is able to reset a specific USB port (pnputil or the like).

 This is by no means a bug in Falcon BMS but either a bug in the DEDHub application or the Firmware on the USB device.